Kasprix/ML-Modelling-with-Loan-Repayment-Data/README.md

-# Project Title: ML Modelling with Loan Repayment Data
+# ML Modelling with Loan Repayment Data
 This repository contains a Jupyter Notebook that covers various data processing and analysis tasks.
 The notebook includes examples of data manipulation, visualization, and machine learning using Python.

 ## Table of Contents